strmprivacy/docs/docs/quickstart/ccd.md

   }
 ```

-* `keyLink` is the value that exists in every event that has been processed by the Strm Event Gateway or a Batch Job, in
+`keyLink` is the value that exists in every event that has been processed by the Strm Event Gateway or a Batch Job, in
 the `strmMeta.keyLink` attribute.
-In order to decrypt a field, we can find the encryption key in the above
+In order to decrypt a field, we have to find the associated [`tinkKey`][tink]
-  [`tinkKey`][tink] field.
-The [Google Tink library][tink] is a popular that wraps commonly used encryption methods in
+encryption key.
+The [Google Tink library][tink] is a popular that wraps commonly used encryption methods in various
-  various programming languages.
+programming languages.

 ### Python Example